faizalrf/documentation/sysbench.md

 innodb_flush_log_at_trx_commit = 1
 innodb_doublewrite = 0
 innodb_autoinc_lock_mode = 2
-innodb_io_capacity = 400
 ```

-`innodb_io_capacity` depends on the IOPS your server is capable of, for slow SATA/SAN drives it is normally set to 400, for SSD drives it should be 2000 or higher
+- `innodb_io_capacity` depends on the IOPS your server is capable of, for slow SATA/SAN drives it is normally set to 400, for SSD drives it should be 2000 or higher

+- `max_connections` should be more than the number of threads you run for sysbench test.

+- `innodb_buffer_pool_size` should be 70% of the total memory of the server.

 ## Download sysbench